ffgiraldez/reactive-your-android/README.md

-# rx-android-tefcon-2015
+# Reactive your Android
-Rx demos for the 2015 TefCon
+Rx demos for the GDG AndaTour 2015